 Roaring Dan’s Rum is distilled from fermented grade “A” sugar cane molasses.
 Before a second distillation, pure Wisconsin maple syrup is added.
 The rum is then aged in a combination of new charred American white oak barrels and used bourbon barrels.
 The hint of maple we add gives Roaring Dan’s Rum a buttery sweetness on palate entry followed by a dry finish.
-Try it straight up or in your favorite mixer.
-Be sure to check our cocktail database for some great rum cocktails.
+Try it straight up or in the best Rum & Coke you will ever have.
+But don’t stop there, try it in Cream Soda (Sprecher) or with a Dr. Pepper.
+ALL AMAZING.
+Be sure to check our cocktail database for all our great rum cocktails.

-All rums need a pirate.
-Ours is no exception.
-Our pirate is Roaring Dan Seavey.
-Unlike some of those other rum pirates, Dan didn’t wear feathers and knee britches.
-He didn’t have a boat load of thugs to do his dirty work and he sure doesn’t have an expensive marketing company plastering his face in every bar and liquor store in the free world.
+What is a rum without a pirate?
+Well – our pirate is truly one of a kind.
+Roaring Dan Seavey, unlike some of those other rum pirates, didn’t wear feathers and knee britches.
+He didn’t have a boat load of thugs to do his dirty work and he sure didn’t have an expensive marketing company plastering his face in every bar and liquor store in the free world.
 No Madison Avenue types have ever even heard of Dan, but you can be sure Dan was all pirate.

-Dan owned a saloon and brothel in Milwaukee and left to join the Alaskan gold rush only to return to the Great Lakes broke.
+-Dan owned a saloon and brothel in Milwaukee and left the city to join the Alaskan gold rush only to return to the Great Lakes later, completely broke.

 Classic Wisconsin has a great article on Dan Seavey.